SNPHN Commissioned Services

 - Would significantly benefit from short-term follow-up support

 - Are not currently enrolled in TACP/TRANSPAC

 - Exhibit other characteristics to be agreed

 KinCare provides in-home health and wellbeing services to older people and people with a disability.
-The Remember Me program, is a dementia-specific hospital discharge pilot project.
-The primary goal of the project is to facilitate the smooth transition of a person living with dementia from hospital to home.
-It also aims to reduce re-admissions to hospital, and to ensure all parties in the client’s support network are kept up-to-date through maintaining and improving communication.
+The Remember Me program, is a hospital discharge and preventable service.
+The primary goal of the service is to facilitate the smooth transition of a person from hospital to home or alternatively prevent people at risk of avoidable hospital admission.
+It aims to reduce preventable or re-admissions to hospital, and to ensure all parties in the client’s support network are kept up-to-date through maintaining and improving communication.
 KinCare’s services are person-centred, flexible and responsive to changing needs.